 FOR ALL LARGE-GROUP PRESENTATIONS

 This full-day visit includes three (sometimes four) presentations combined by grade.
 A half-day program is also available.
-Travel expense may apply (mileage, hotel, meals, etc.); however, if I can visit another school the following day, both schools can split the travel fee and receive a discounted rate.
+Travel expense may apply (mileage, hotel, meals, etc.); however, if I can visit another school in the area, the day before or the following day, both schools will receive a discount.

-I also enjoy speaking and reading to children who are homeschooled, book club members, library patrons, preschool children, Girl/Boy Scouts, non-profit groups, and more.
+I also enjoy speaking and reading to children who are home-schooled, book club members, library patrons, preschoolers, Girl/Boy Scouts, non-profit groups, and more.
 If within a reasonable distance, I don’t charge a fee, but ask that my books be available for sale.

 Four to six weeks before my visit: